iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 ## URL format for Google Drive remotes

-A GDrive DVC remote URLs is needed for the `dvc remote add` command.
+A GDrive remote URLs is needed for the `dvc remote add` command.
 It can be constructed with a _base_, and an **optional** _path_ to a folder i.e.
 `gdrive://<base>/path/to/folder`.
 The base can be one of: